Fortune Factory Studios – Slot Provider Review

 Is Fortune Factory Studios a licensed slot provider

-Its games are distributed through licensed Games Global operations in regulated markets
+Its games are distributed through Games Global in regulated markets where supplier approvals and licenses apply